Azure/Industrial-IoT/docs/manual/readme.md

 The Edge Telemetry Processor does not provide metrics or logs for understanding its current load or throughput, but its logs can be viewed to check for any errors.
 In usual conditions its logs should mostly report about event-processor partitions being created, opened, and closed.

-Please check section “**5.2.1.1** Get container logs from Azure Kubernetes Service (AKS)” for steps on how to get logs of a running container using kubectl.
-Also check section “**5.2.2.1** Get component metrics from Azure Kubernetes Service (AKS)” for getting metrics using kubectl.
+Please check section "[Logs](Logs) Get container logs from Azure Kubernetes Service (AKS)" for steps on how to get logs of a running container using kubectl.
+Also check section [Metrics](Metrics) Get component metrics from Azure Kubernetes Service (AKS)" for getting metrics using kubectl.

 For the Edge Telemetry Processor, the name of the pod has the following structure: